putneydm/david_site_design/src/collections/_resume/resume.markdown

 for PilotOnline.com on multiple special projects, including online presentation for the Afghan war series A Chance in Hell, which was honored as a Pulitzer finalist and at Photos of the Year International.

 ### Link newspaper
-#### Co-founder and Design Director
+#### Co-founder & Design Director

 *July 2006-Sept.
 2007* \| *Norfolk, Virginia.
 Circ.
 30,000 (M-F).* <br />

 Link was a free, daily newspaper aimed at young, active adults.
 It won multiple design honors and was widely recognized for excellence.
 Created branding and vision aimed at capturing an audience and advertisers who had given up on traditional newspapers.
+[View in Portfolio][9]

 ##### Co-founded